ChanSeoKevin/exoFit-Fitness-Pro-Guide-to-Deleting-an-Account./README.md

 Hello,

-I am an exoRehab-Pro user.
+I am an exoFit fitness-Pro user.

 I am contacting you because I would like to delete my account.